-On March 21, the US Supreme Court rejected a challenge by Nebraska and Oklahoma against a Colorado law that allows for the recreational use of marijuana.
 The two states brought the suit against Colorado’s legalization of cannabis, arguing it directly harms the two states, causing detrimental economic impacts associated with increased costs for the apprehension, incarceration and prosecution of suspected and convicted felons.
 The Court’s 6-2 decision is the latest in a string of losses for challengers to Colorado's first-of-its-kind marijuana law.

 In their motion for leave to file a compliant, the Nebraska and Oklahoma Attorneys General argued that Colorado’s recreational use law directly conflicts with federal law and results in marijuana being smuggled across their borders.
 They further argued that, as a dispute between states, the Court has original jurisdiction to hear and resolve the matter.
 US Solicitor General Donald Verrilli, Jr., rebuffed that argument in an amicus brief that asked the Court to not grant the states’ motion.
 The administration argued that Nebraska and Oklahoma did not sufficiently establish that Colorado had inflicted direct injury to citizens of those states to warrant the exercise of original jurisdiction.
 The Court, providing no explanation, denied Nebraska and Oklahoma’s motion, with the ruling falling two votes short of the four needed to allow the case to move forward.
 Justices Clarence Thomas and Samuel Alito provided the two dissenting votes.